Ikunat/Ikunat/README.md

-- 👋 Hi, I’m @Ikunat... but you can call me Tanuki !
+# About me

-- 👀 I’m interested in Web & App development and Graphic design.
+    Hi, I’m François... but you can call me Tanuki 👋 I’m interested in Web & App development and Graphic design.
-- 🌱 I’m currently learning React, Angular, Express, GraphQL, Docker, and so on...
+    I’m also currently learning React, Angular, Express, GraphQL, Docker, and so on...

-- 💞️ I’m looking to collaborate on anything cool !
+### Portfolio

-- 📫 You can reach me at francoisdeleau.com 👽
+    [francoisdeleau.com]

 <!---
 Ikunat/Ikunat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.